 While the list is non-exhausting, the following are the most popular items that have been used to make crochet slippers non-slip.

 - Puffy Fabric Paint also called tulip or dimensional paint

-Puffy Fabric Paint is one of our favorite.
+Puffy Fabric Paint is one of our favorites.
 The multisurface dimensional paint has so many advantages making it one of the first on the list.
 It is affordable, last longer, and comes in carrying colors!
 It adds texture and vibrancy to your crochet socks/slippers and a beautiful three-dimensional appearance.
 This is in contrast to most other paints that add a 2-dimensional look.

 2. Sock Stop – This is a popular method to finish off crochet socks and slippers, providing a non-slip latex base and it gives to give your creation some grip thus preventing falls.
 Sock Stop also comes in different colors, both clear and colored.
 This means you can match your finished slippers appropriately.